 Miso is quite salty, so I don’t recommend marinating the salmon overnight, especially if the fillet is thin.
 Also, to marinate the salmon evenly, I recommend cutting a one-pound salmon fillet into two to four pieces.
 One to two hours is my recommendation.
 If you feel it’s not flavorful enough, please adjust it to your liking.

-Bake vs. Broil the Fish
+Bake vs. Broil Methods

 In case you’re curious, I summarized the differences between broiling and baking fish, and which type of fish is suitable for broiling or baking for your future reference.